The basic science of the greenhouse effect is simple. The Sun

 The fossil record shows clearly that there have been several (5) events that have caused the death of most life on Earth.
 Changes in atmospheric composition are strongly associated with these events.
 Do we really want to be responsible for another one?

 Accumulated evidence now shows that an Asteroid impact in the Yucatan Peninsula region of Mexico 65 million years ago sent the carbon dioxide levels up to a level far higher than they had been for many millions of years previously.
 First the dust from the impact would have cooled the Earth rapidly.
-When the dust settled after a few years the high CO 2 concentration would have caused rapid warming.
+When the dust settled after a few years the high CO 2 concentration would have caused Earth to warm up again.
+However, this warming lasted much longer than the cooling so the heat started killing the life that survived the brief cooling.
 This combination of rapid changes killed all the dinosaurs and many plant species.
 They had been evolving for millions of years and were adapted to the conditions at the time and were not able to adapt quickly enough to the new conditions.
 Millions of years after this event CO2 levels dropped down again as new plant and animal species adapted and evolved.
 CO2 levels were probably below present day levels by 30 million years ago.
 They may have even been below 280 ppm by then.
 That is a long time for life to evolve and adapt.
 In terms of the climate and of the ability of life to adapt we have already caused an impact with a severity comparable with the asteroid 65 millions years ago.
 We could cause a more severe impact if we carry on business as usual for just another 10 or 20 years.

 Global warming will bring some advantages.
 People living in cold climates frequently say they welcome warming because it will make life easier and more comfortable for them.
 A more ethical attitude is to consider the whole planet and asses if the sum of advantages outweigh the sum of disadvantages.
 Humanity evolved in the hot tropics of Africa and those of us living in temperate or cold climates are effectively invasive aliens.
 The native animals and plants that have evolved to handle these climates would suffer if it got hot enough for us humans to feel more at home.
 In hot climates the humans and other life-forms living there are already suffering from climate change.